fontforge/fontforge.github.io/en-US/downloads/mac.md

 ### Tips

+When you run FontForge, its dock icon will disappear after it is launched, because it is controlled by XQuartz.

-To bring fontforge's windows to the font, click the XQuartz icon.
+To bring fontforge's windows to the font, click the XQuartz icon, or use Alt+Tab to switch to it.

 ### If things go wrong